SmartTokenLabs/TokenScript-Examples/tutorial/README.md

                 </ts:ethereum>
             </ts:transaction>
 ```
-* Download the xml, css, shtml files, and jump to test using the section below on `Combining files and testing`
+* Download the xml, css, shtml files, and jump to the section below to test: `Combining files and testing`
-  * The required Makefile for combining these files is in `tutorial-files`
+  * The required `Makefile` for combining these files is in `tutorial-files`
+* Next steps: Once you have been able to test the Mint action, you'll notice the transaction is sent, but does not succeed because the wallet is not the minter.
+  * Add a function in the smart contract to set the minter address with a parameter, call from remix with the wallet address
+  * Alternately, add a standard `approve` function in the smart contract, and duplicate/modify the `mint` action in `Coin.xml`.

 ### [future] Obtaining sample files (schema 2020/03)